VinInn/MallocProfiler/README.md

 ```
 drop the resulting file (pyDemo.md) in https://www.speedscope.app

-selecet the _sandwich_ view, sort by total, click on ```file_rules``` and one should get an output like this one showing the typical huge call stacks of python
+select the _sandwich_ view, sort by total, click on ```file_rules``` and one should get an output like this one showing the typical huge call stacks of python

 <img width="1734" alt="image" src="https://github.com/VinInn/MallocProfiler/assets/4143702/a18fe3e3-c6a2-4c4b-ae78-3247e55d17f3">

 ## Instrumenting user code

-demos/instrumentationDemo.cpp contains a simple examaple of how to instrument user code: it is supposed to track and report all allocations performed while filling a hash-map (std::unordered_map)
+demos/instrumentationDemo.cpp contains a simple example of how to instrument user code: it is supposed to track and report all allocations performed while filling a hash-map (std::unordered_map)

 compile it with
 ```